RHEcosystemAppEng/ansible-multicluster-cockroachdb/README.md

     - Running openshift = 4.9.9
   - 2 or more clusters will be imported as managed clusters and connected via the submariner-addon
   - Managed clusters Pod and Service Classless Inter-Domain Routing (CIDR) between the clusters that do not overlap
-  - Your kubeconfig contexts must have the necessary permissions sets to create the kuberenetes objects needed for the automation
+  - Your kubeconfig contexts must have the necessary permissions sets to create the kubernetes objects needed for the automation
 ## Automation Requirements

 [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html "Ansible installation requirements") >= 2.11 - This includes all requirements needed for ansible and modules